COVID-19 Vaccine

 Rare, severe allergic reactions, including anaphylaxis, have been reported.

-Other adverse effects are common:
+Other adverse effects are common and may include:

-• Injection site pain, swelling, and redness
+• Injection site pain, swelling, and erythema

 • Fatigue